zed0/tomb-helper/README.md

 - `StorePosition`
 - `RestorePosition`
 - `SkipCutscene`
+- `ResetSkipCutsceneTracker` (reset the total amount of time of cutscenes skipped, prints out the previous total, suggest binding this to the same key you use to reset livesplit)
 - `Forward` (can take a distance, which defaults to `100.0`)
 - `Backward` (can take a distance, which defaults to `100.0`)
 - `Left` (can take a distance, which defaults to `100.0`)